**5 min read**

 Being an Evaluator.
 What does that entail, exactly?

 Evaluators do lots of things and can fill many roles.
 What we do, and how we do it, can often be the topics of long, convoluted discussions.
-Do you want to know a secret?
+Want to know a secret?

 Every time (and I mean every single time) someone casually asks me what I do for a living, it gives me the “deer in the headlights” syndrome.
 I often say something vaguely about social change, and then quickly try to turn the conversation around by saying something such as “Well, enough about me, what about you?”
 What?
 People like to talk about themselves.
 And I do too—which is why my vague answer is sort of an odd response, considering that I love being an evaluator.
 I could talk about what I do for hours (and hours)—and that is at the core of it: The conversation would take quite some time.